Why Los Angeles Times wants to be a 'media platform,' not just a newspaper - KTVZ

 “Doubling down”

 All of this talk, of course, led me to question Soon-Shiong’s commitment to the cause.
-The biotech billionaire acquired the LA Times three years ago.
-The WSJ reported in February that he was “exploring a sale of the Los Angeles Times.”
+The biotech billionaire acquired the Los Angeles Times three years ago.
+The Wall Street Journal reported in February that he was “exploring a sale.”
 He immediately denied it — but I asked him — has he had any regrets about his purchase?

 “None whatsoever,” he said.
 “In fact, quite the opposite.”
-He spoke about various LAT investments and said he sees the publication in a competition for “engagement.”
+He spoke about various Times investments and said he sees the publication in a competition for “engagement.”

 “What we are building, in a sense, is an engagement engine with true journalistic skills,” he said.
 “So you get news and you get engagement, you get information, you get entertainment.”
 Speaking of his family’s commitment to the publication, he said “we are doubling down on this organization.”

-Okay — but the WSJ said he has “grown dissatisfied with the news organization’s slow expansion of its digital audience and its substantial losses.”
+Okay — but the Journal said he has “grown dissatisfied with the news organization’s slow expansion of its digital audience and its substantial losses.”
 Is any of that true?

 “Well, I’ve grown dissatisfied with the rate of change,” he said.
 “I recognize you have losses.
 Having said that, the rate of change now is now escalating.”
 He said the Times now has 400,000 digital subscribers, “and soon, hopefully a million.”
 Then he hinted at a much bigger goal: “There’s 40 million people in California alone, and there’s no reason why we can’t get 1 in 10.”
 He also blasted Google and Facebook and urged Congress to change the bargaining rules so that news outlets can work together to strike deals with Big Tech.